Basil Oil

 This basil oil recipe is a delicious, versatile condiment that can be used to flavor bread, fish, meat, or vegetables.
 It makes a great homemade gift, too.

-Basil is plentiful this time of year, and I have an abundance of it in my garden and my farm share.
-I love to make lots of pesto to store in the freezer and enjoy throughout the winter.
+When basil is plentiful in the summer, I love to make lots of pesto to store in the freezer and enjoy throughout the winter.

-To make this basil-infused oil, you simply blend the ingredients in a high powered blender and store it in the refrigerator.
+To make this basil infused oil, you simply blend the ingredients in a high powered blender or food processor and store it in the refrigerator.
 I like to blanch the basil leaves in boiling water before blending in order to preserve the bright color.

-This homemade basil oil recipe can be served with bread, or try it as a flavorful sauce over pasta, fish, meat, grilled vegetables, or salad.
+This basil oil recipe is simple to make using fresh basil and good quality extra virgin olive oil.
 It keeps in the refrigerator for up to a week, and you can also freeze it for future use.
 If you have a cabinet that isn’t too warm, you can also store this at room temperature.

-Try my peach tomato basil salad for another delicious way to use up basil from the garden.
+Try my peach tomato basil salad, homemade pesto, pesto pasta salad, and pesto cream cheese spread for other delicious ways to use up basil from the garden.

 Ingredients